AAdibnia/hypetrade-application/V1/README.md

 - UI workflow is the same; code now calls a stable API layer instead of touching storage directly
 - Easier future migration to a real backend without UI rewrites
 - Positions view (V1-only): Sell rows are grouped under their originating buy lot, newest-first, with a Remaining shares indicator on the buy row (applies to mobile and desktop)
-- Journal (V1-only): Tags and sentiment fields added to journal entries; displayed in Trade Details
+- Journal (V1-only): Sentiment field added to journal entries; displayed in Trade Details

 ## What's new in V1 UI

 - Grouped sells under their buy lot (newest-first) with Remaining shares on the buy row
-- Journal enhancements: add tags (comma-separated) and select sentiment (bullish/neutral/bearish); visible in Trade Details
+- Journal enhancements: select sentiment (bullish/neutral/bearish); visible in Trade Details

 ## Product Framing (PM Showcase)